Peter C. Gøtzsche

 Peter Christian Gøtzsche (born 26 November 1949) is a Danish physician, medical researcher, and former leader of the Nordic Cochrane Center at Rigshospitalet in Copenhagen, Denmark.

 He is a co-founder of the Cochrane Collaboration and has written numerous reviews for the organization.
 His membership in Cochrane was terminated by its Governing Board of Trustees on 25 September 2018.
 The British Medical Journal (BMJ) extensively covered Peter Gøtzsche's expulsion from the Cochrane Collaboration, framing it as a major crisis involving governance, transparency, and conflicts of interest.

-During the COVID-19 pandemic, a vocal vaccine advocate David H. Gorski, a surgical oncologist at the Barbara Ann Karmanos Cancer Institute published on Science-Based Medicine (SBM) on March 21, 2023 the article, where he critiques a preprint systematic review "Serious Harms of the Covid-19 Vaccine" by Peter Gøtzsche and Maryanne Demasi.
-While the article raises valid methodological concerns about the preprint, it exhibits notable spin, confirmation bias, and some logical fallacies.
+During the COVID-19 pandemic, vocal vaccine advocate David Gorski, surgical oncologist and Professor of Surgery and Oncology, and critic of the anti-vaccine movement published on Science-Based Medicine (SBM) on March 21, 2023 the article, where he critiques a preprint systematic review "Serious Harms of the Covid-19 Vaccine" by Peter Gøtzsche and Maryanne Demasi.

 Biography

 After completing high school, Gøtzsche studied science graduating with a Master of Science in biology and chemistry in 1974.
 He worked briefly as a teacher.
 In 1975 he took a job in the pharmaceutical industry as a drug representative for Astra AB; several months later he became a product manager.
 In 1977 Gøtzsche took a position at Astra-Syntex and was responsible for clinical trials.
 While at Astra-Syntex he started to study medicine and graduated as a physician in 1984.

 Gøtzsche worked at hospitals in Copenhagen from 1984 to 1995.
 He co-founded with Sir Iain Chalmers and about 80 other investigators the Cochrane Collaboration in 1993.
 The same year he established the Nordic Cochrane Centre.
 In 2010, Gøtzsche was named Professor of Clinical Research Design and Analysis at the University of Copenhagen.
 This professorship was later retracted from the university.
 In 2017, he was elected a member of the Governing Board of Cochrane.
 In September 2018 he was expelled from Cochrane Collaboration.
 In 2019 Gøtzsche founded the Institute for Scientific Freedom, whose goal is "to preserve honesty and integrity in science".